qzhang503/proteoQ/README.md

 )
 ```

+The `pepHist` utility plots the histograms of peptide `log2FC`.
+It
+further bins the data by their contributing reporter-ion intensity.

+##### 1.3.5.1 Sample subset

 By default, the above calls will look for none void entries under column
 `Select` in `expt_smry.xlsx`.
 This will results in histogram plots with
 60 panels in each, which may not be easy to explore as a whole.
 In